Robert Woods Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matchup vs. New York

-- In his two matchups against the Giants, Woods' 53 receiving yards average is 9.5 less than his over/under for Sunday's game (62.5).
+- Woods is averaging 53 receiving yards per game in two career matchups against the Giants, 10.5 fewer than his receiving yards prop bet over/under for Sunday's game (63.5).

 - Woods, in two matchups, had a touchdown catch once.
 And he had multiple TDs in that game.